VlachosGroup/openmkm/docs/input.md

 on input file format.

 The Chemkin input files are not sometimes parsed by ck2cti.py script.
-The troublesome file is often the surf.inp file due to bulk phase defintion.
+The troublesome file is often the surf.inp file due to bulk phase definition.
-Remove the bulk phase defintion in surf.inp and retry.
+Remove the bulk phase definition in surf.inp and retry.
 If it works, add the missing bulk phase definition directly in CTI file using the *stoichiometric\_solid* keyword.
 Example definition is given below.